rjwats/esp8266-react/README.md

 ### Building the interface

-The interface has been configured with create-react-app and react-app-rewired so I can customize the build for the MCU.
-The large artefacts are gzipped and source maps and service worker are excluded.
+The interface has been configured with create-react-app and react-app-rewired so the build can customized for the target device.
+The large artefacts are gzipped and source maps and service worker are excluded from the production build.

 You will find the interface code in the ./interface directory.
 Change to this directory with your bash shell (or Git Bash) and use the standard commands you would with any react app built with create-react-app: